attakdefand/DECENTRALIZED-APP/crates/security_layers/NETWORK_INFRA_SECURITY_IMPLEMENTATION_SUMMARY.md

 - Protocol and port hardening
 - Host and container security hardening
 - Secure secret management with runtime injection
+- Service mesh with mTLS, egress control, and network policies
 - Detailed telemetry for all security controls
 - Configuration validation and management